mimblewimble/site/community.md

    * **From the command line:** `keybase team request-access grincoin`
 <br>

-## Grin Forum
+## Community Hub

-Longer form writing in the forum with the most comprehensive list of Grin & Mimblewimble related topics and thoughts: [https://forum.grin.mw](https://forum.grin.mw)
+Discover a wealth of resources in the [Community Hub↗](https://grincc.mw/hub/).
+Explore tools, documentation, channels, and stay updated with articles and relevant information.

 <br>

 ## Mailing List